OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 ## Create an Office Script

-Let's create a script that logs information from an email.
-We want to know which days of the week we receive the most mail and how many unique senders are sending that mail.
-Our workbook has a table with **Date**, **Day of the week**, **Email address**, and **Subject** columns.
-Our worksheet also has a PivotTable that is pivoting on the **Day of the week** and **Email address** (those are the row hierarchies).
+Create a script that logs information from an email.
+You'll want to track which days of the week you receive the most mail and how many unique senders are sending that mail.
+Your workbook has a table with **Date**, **Day of the week**, **Email address**, and **Subject** columns.
+Your worksheet also has a PivotTable that is pivoting on the **Day of the week** and **Email address** (those are the row hierarchies).
 The count of unique **Subjects** is the aggregated information being displayed (the data hierarchy).
-We'll have our script refresh that PivotTable after updating the email table.
+The script will refresh that PivotTable after it updates the email table.

 1. From within the Code Editor task pane, select **New Script**.

-2. The flow that you'll create later in the tutorial will send our script information about each email that's received.
+2. The flow that you'll create later in the tutorial sends the script information about each email that's received.
 The script needs to accept that input through parameters in the `main` function.
 Replace the default script with the following script.

     ```TypeScript
     function main(